noureddine8/Recommend_Server/README.md

 In the project directory:

 ### `npm start`
-Starts a local development server
+Starts a local development server. \
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.